 Learning to juggle academics with the demands of being a music student often doesn’t happen until college.
 At boarding arts high schools, however, it’s a skill that’s learned early on.
 “Self-disciplined time management is something that all students learn in the first few weeks,” says Jack Sherrell.
 “Arts schools keep you very busy throughout your day, and time for homework and practicing has to be rigidly scheduled into your day.”
 He has found that his school’s structure allows him to get more done than when he had far more unscheduled time at a traditional high school.

-Shangwen “Jeff” Liao, a senior at Walnut Hill School for the Arts, agrees.
+Shangwen Liao, who graduated from Walnut Hill School for the Arts and went on to Julliard to continue his cello studies, agrees.
 “Reasonably scheduling our time,” he says, “is simultaneously the biggest benefit and the biggest challenge (in going to a boarding arts high school).”

 Students who live in the general vicinity of boarding arts high schools may apply as day students.
-Annika Vlock-Drewitz, a senior at Walnut Hill School for the Arts, is from Boston.
-Her interest is classical voice but her neighborhood school was focused on musical theatre.
+Annika Vlock-Drewitz, who attended Walnut Hill School for the Arts, is from Boston.
+Her interest was classical voice but her neighborhood school was focused on musical theatre.
 So she applied and got accepted to Walnut Hill as a day student.
-She now receives training in solfège, ear training, music theory, and diction.
-Piano is included as part of her curriculum, as is a weekly coaching session, where “you basically get a different perspective on what you have been learning with your teacher, and you focus more on the acting and communicating aspects of singing.”
+She received training in solfège, ear training, music theory, and diction.
+Piano was also part of her curriculum along with a weekly coaching session, where “you basically get a different perspective on what you have been learning with your teacher, and you focus more on the acting and communicating aspects of singing.”

-Sam Zorn is a day student at Idyllwild Arts Academy.
+Sam Zorn was a day student at Idyllwild Arts Academy.
 He found Idyllwild’s academics and music far more rigorous than any traditional high school in his hometown of Hemet, California, and chose Idyllwild for that reason.
-He thrives on the lessons, guided rehearsals, and professional gigs he gets at his school, as well as exposure to genres of music in addition to jazz.
-He’s also passionate about what he’s learning in science and math and the cutting edge technologies incorporated into those classes.
-While enjoying the close relationship he continues to have with his family, as a day student he has to work harder to feel like he’s part of the Idyllwild community.
-His solution is to “maximize my time on campus by becoming as involved as possible.”
+He thrived on the lessons, guided rehearsals, and professional gigs he got at his school, as well as exposure to genres of music in addition to jazz.
+He was also passionate about what he learned in science and math and the cutting edge technologies incorporated into those classes.
+While enjoying the close relationship he continued to have with his family, as a day student he had to work harder to feel like he was part of the Idyllwild community.
+His solution was to “maximize my time on campus by becoming as involved as possible.”

 The sticker price for attending an arts boarding school is akin to attending a private conservatory or university.
 That said, all of the arts boarding high schools offer need-based assistance to support students without the means to attend.
 This also ensures an economically diverse student body.
 Of the three schools included in this article, only Idyllwild Arts Academy offers merit scholarships.